w3f/polkadot-wiki/docs/learn/learn-accounts.md

 :::info

-Check out [this page](https://polkadot.js.org/docs/substrate/extrinsics#multisig) for more information about the actions you can take with a multi signature account.
+Check out [this page](https://polkadot.js.org/docs/substrate/extrinsics#multisig) for more information about the actions you can take with a multi-signature account.

 :::